Farming in Protected Landscapes

 Protected Landscapes – our National Parks and Areas of Outstanding Natural Beauty – are special and unique places.
 They are living, working landscapes that also support a huge range of habitats and species, and they are enjoyed by millions of people every year.

 By supporting the farmers, land managers and people who live and work in these areas, we can help protect these exceptional places and support local communities.

-This page was last updated on 22 February 2023 with news that the programme has been extended for a year.
+This page was last updated on 5th October 2023 with the approved projects list.